andmade/dietxchange/README.md

 ### Domains:

-1. User
+*1. User *
 - has food recommendations for each category (starch, fruit, milk, vegetable, meat, fat)
 - has target calorie goal
 - has favorites of foods (can be null)
 - has many DayLogs

-2. DayLog
+*2. DayLog *
 - has category values allowed for the day
 - helper functions for how many remaining of each category remainings
 - has max 1 each of breakfast, lunch, dinner, snack
 - has date

-3. Breakfast - has daylog, has user, hasMany foods (foods can be null for all meal types)
-4. Lunch - - has daylog, has user, hasMany foods
+*3. Breakfast* - has daylog, has user, hasMany foods (foods can be null for all meal types) *4.
+Lunch* - - has daylog, has user, hasMany foods
-5. Dinner - - has daylog, has user, hasMany foods
+*5. Dinner* - - has daylog, has user, hasMany foods *6.
+Snack* - has daylog, has user, hasMany foods

-6. Snack - has daylog, has user, hasMany foods (Considered making these one Meal domain with different types, but decided it be easier for retrieval and categorizing purposes if they were all different domains)
+(Considered making these one Meal domain with different types, but decided it be easier for retrieval and categorizing purposes if they were all different domains)

-7. Food
+*7. Food*
 - has category type: starch, fruit, milk, vegetable, meat, fat
 - has contants for food type value in calories and grams
 - belongs to Breakfast/Lunch/Dinner/Snack